COUNTRY NAME – România (romanian spelling)

 Before the secret Hitler-Stalin pact (through which the Soviet Union received the green light from Hitler to annex parts of Romania), the Nazis resettled Germans from occupied areas to “safe” regions outside Romania in order to protect them from the secretly-agreed occupation.
 Mass deportations, executions and other abuses took place after the 1940 Soviet invasion of eastern Romania.
 The remaining Germans joined the SS troops.
 After WWII, Germans were forcefully expelled by the Allies from Transylvania and all of Eastern Europe.

 – Jews – before the Union of the Romanian Principalities in 1859, the Romanian principalities had little Jewish population.
 After the Union, whose conditions imposed by Western Powers included full rights and privileges for Jews, the Jewish population grew rapidly after scores of Jews entered from Russia and Western Europe.
-Educated in the West, the Jews represented a key factor in enabling a market economy in the new Romanian state, hence their guaranteed privileges and protection from foreign consulates.
+Educated in the West, the Jews represented a key factor in enabling the market economy in the new Romanian state, hence their guaranteed privileges and protection from foreign consulates.
 They quickly formed a middle class in the cities.
-After WW2, significant numbers of Jews emigrated to Israel and the US up until the early 1960’s when their numbers decreased.
+After WW2, significant numbers of Jews emigrated to Israel and the US up until the early 1960’s.

 Historic principalities and regions of Romania

-Romania was divided into 3 historic principalities: Transylvania, Vallachia (Tara Romaneasca) and Moldavia (Moldova).
-The principalities had a Romanian ethnic majority who shared the same language, culture, traditions and religion.
-Their union was opposed by neighboring empires (Austrian, Ottoman, Russian).
-Prince Michael the Brave achieved the first union of the 3 principalities in year 1600, but he was soon assassinated at the order of Habsburgian Emperor Rudolf, and the union was dissolved.
+Prince Michael the Brave achieved the union of the 3 principalities in year 1600 but he was soon assassinated at the order of Habsburgian Emperor Rudolf and the union was dissolved.

 The prevalent minority language is Hungarian (in Transylvania).